Turpentine oil

 The V-shaped cuts are called "catfaces" for their resemblance to a cat's whiskers.
 These marks on a pine tree indicate it was used to collect resin for turpentine production.[11]

 Turpentine (and rosin) are produced as naval stores.[12]
 Pine trees especially in North Carolina were tapped for sap which was doubly distilled to make turpentine and rosin (aka resin)–hence the name tar heel.
 The trees were scored with a ledge called a "box" to collect the sap.
-Large numbers of slaves were used to score the trees, collect and process the sap.
+Large numbers of enslaved people were used to score the trees, and collect and process the sap.
 Historian Jeremy B. Zallen describes this as industrial slavery, which was different from the more common instance of slaves in agriculture.
 By the 1840s camphine (also spelled camphene) became one of the dominant lamp fuels in the US.[12]

 The pine trees of North Carolina were well suited to camphine production.
 The business also provided additional need for slaves as production expanded.
 Backwoods became more productive.
 Slaves were often leased in winter when agriculture was slower.
 The value of many was protected by life insurance.
 Wilmington became a center of the camphine industry.
-In cities, gaslighting was also available, but used by the upper classes.
+In cities, gas lighting was also available, but used by the upper classes.
 Camphine was the fuel of the average family.

 Zallen reports that after Ft.
 Sumter, turpentine producers were cut off from major markets.
 Emancipation left them without manpower to collect and process turpentine.
 The camps were flammable.
 Many were burned in William Tecumseh Sherman's march from Savannah to Goldsboro.